Why it matters

 Have your say

-Public consultation on the EPA’s draft Climate Change Policy and draft Climate Change Action Plan is now open.
+Public consultation on the EPA’s draft Climate Change Policy and draft Climate Change Action Plan is now closed.

 Please note, your feedback on Climate Change Policy and Action Plan may include ‘personal information,' including your name, address, email, internet protocol address and any other personal information contained in your feedback.